helrond/songs/_posts/2025-12-15-is_it_dark_yet.md

 Come sit beside me, tell me all you feel
 We have reached the age where wounds no longer heal
-I know each winter could be the last
+I wonder if each winter could be the last
-I wonder if we have the means to make today the past
+If there is a future we can make our past

 <div class="chorus">CHORUS</div>